Milestone Financial Auckland

 Clients who invest in our DIMS on the OneAnswer Portfolio Service Wrap Platform are subject to custodian fees.
 These fees will be confirmed in the Investment Proposal that will be provided to you.

 Depending on what you choose to implement there will be on going fees or costs.

 Material Conflicts of Interest

-Milestone Financial receive commissions from the providers on whose products we give financial advice (insurers and KiwiSaver providers).
-If you decide to take out insurance, or to take our KiwiSaver advice, the provider will pay a commission to Milestone Financial.
+Milestone Auckland receive commissions from the providers on whose products we give financial advice (KiwiSaver providers).
+If you decide to take our KiwiSaver advice, the provider may pay a commission to Milestone Auckland.
 The amount of commission is based on the KiwiSaver balance.
 We will provide specific details of the commissions we receive once we know more about your needs/circumstances.